Policy Number: 333

 2. Students

-1. Intellectual Property Owned by Rice University Students
+a.
+Intellectual Property Owned by Rice University Students

-2. Intellectual Property Owned by Rice University and Not Rice University Students
+b.
+Intellectual Property Owned by Rice University

 E. Intellectual Property Agreements